pixelsdb/pixels/README.md

 Modify `pixels.properties` to ensure that the URLs, ports, paths, usernames, and passwords are valid.
 Leave the other config parameters as default.

-To use the columnar cache in Pixels (i.e., pixels-cache), create and mount an in-memory file system:
+Optionally, to use the columnar cache in Pixels (i.e., pixels-cache), create and mount an in-memory file system:
 ```bash
 sudo mkdir -p /mnt/ramfs
 sudo mount -t tmpfs -o size=1g tmpfs /mnt/ramfs